garlic and lemon new potatoes

 I served them just with new season stir fried spring cabbage with lots of dill - after all what more can you want than a dish of potatoes with cabbage...?

-garlic and lemon new potatoesServings: 2-4Time: a couple of hours
+garlic and lemon new potatoesServings: 2-4Time: 2 hours

 - 500 – 600g small new potatoes (Jersey Royal best, if you’re in UK)